 - Are The Levitical Laws of Death For Adultery, Sodomy, And Fornication, Applicable Today?

 - See The Book: “Sodom and Gomorrah: The Gay Marriage and Same-Sex Controversy”

-Although this man has gained a Phd in Theology and ancient biblical languages, he does not know that it was Jesus who came to Sodom to destroy the city for their sexual perversion.
+Although a man may gained a Phd in Theology and ancient biblical languages, he may not know that it was Jesus who came to Sodom to destroy the city for their sexual perversion.

 “To many anti-gay Christians, I’m nothing more than a “sodomite” who is damned for all eternity…To me, it is clear that the real sin of Sodom is radical inhospitality, or turning one’s back upon the strangers and the neediest in our midst.
 Rather than welcoming traveling sojourners into their homes and feeding them, the men of Sodom wanted to gang rape them and exert their power over them.
 (In fact, gang rape is precisely what happens to the unnamed concubine in Judges 19, which is the parallel story to Sodom and Gomorrah in the Hebrew Bible.)” — By Rev. Patrick S. Cheng, Ph.D., Article in the Huffington Post, “What Was The Real Sin of Sodom?,” June 20, 2010.

 The reason that this is important is that many today are claiming that Jesus never said anything negative about two gay men living in a loving, heterosexual relationship.
 When we actually do our own investigation we find just the opposite.
 It was the LORD Jesus who went with the two angels to see Abraham in Genesis 18.
 After His visit with Abraham, the preincarnate Jesus send the two angels on to Sodom for a personal examination, while Jesus remains behind.

 Our investigation begins with Jesus in the New Testament where He validates His past appearances in the Old Testament, during the days of Abraham.